-The Student Government Association (SGA) is primarily concerned with the quality of student life on campus.
+The Student Government Association (SGA) is an opportunity for students to participate in self-governance.
+The SGA leadership is elected by student peers during the Spring semester to serve the student body for the following academic year (Fall and Spring).
+The SGA is primarily concerned with the quality of student life on campus.
 It carries the concerns of its constituency, the student body, to the administration and is the voice of the student body.
-It serves students as the liaison to the administration, coordinates social programming, and provides a system for cocurricular involvement through many clubs and organizations.

-SGA meets on a regular basis, and encourages all students to attend meetings and become involved.
+It serves students as the liaison to the administration, coordinates social programming, and provides a system for co-curricular involvement through recognition of, and support for, many clubs and organizations.
+The SGA encourages all students to become involved.